Embarcadero/ComparisonResearch/calculator/delphi-fmx/leone/Leone Calculator Instructions.md

 4. Select the first TLabel and adjust its properties in the Object Inspector:
     - Align = Client
     - Name = lblAnswer
-    - HorzAlign = Trainling
+    - Text = ""
     - TextSettings->Font->Size = 48
     - TextSettings->Font->Style = fsBold
+    - TextSettings->HorzAlign = Trailing
 5. Select the second TLabel and adjust its properties in the Object Inspector:
     - Align = MostTop
     - Height = 73
     - Name = lblEquation
+    - Text = ""
     - TextSettings->Font->Size = 14
+    - TextSettings->HorzAlign = Trailing
+6. For each label, right click it in the Design View, select **Quick Edit...**, click **Layout**, and input ***5*** into both the ***left and right Margin fields**.
-6. Select *Form1* in the Structure tree.
+7. Select *Form1* in the Structure tree.
 Search the Palette and add another **TPanel** as a child of *Form1*.
 Adjust its properties in the Object Inspector:
     - Align = Client
     - Name = panelInput
-7. Search the Palette and add a **TGridPanelLayout** as a child of *panelInput*.
+8. Search the Palette and add a **TGridPanelLayout** as a child of *panelInput*.
     - Set it's **Align** property to **Client** in the Object Inspector.
     - Right click the *ColumnCollection* item in the TGridPanelLayout.
 Click ***Add Item***.
 Repeat until there are **four** Column items.
     - Right click the *RowCollection* item in the TGridPanelLayout.
 Click ***Add Item***.
 Repeat until there are **six** Row items.
+    - Right click the grid in the Design View and select "View as Text" near the bottom.
+    - Scroll down to *"object GridPanelLayout1: TGridPanelLayout"*.
+Highlight the entire GridPanelLayout object and paste in this code to evenly space the grid lines:
+    ```
+    object GridPanelLayout1: TGridPanelLayout
+      Align = Client
+      Size.Width = 490.000000000000000000
+      Size.Height = 343.000000000000000000
+      Size.PlatformDefault = False
+      TabOrder = 1
+      ColumnCollection = <
+        item
+          Value = 25.000000000000000000
+        end
+        item
+          Value = 25.000000000000000000
+        end
+        item
+          Value = 25.000000000000000000
+        end
+        item
+          Value = 25.000000000000000000
+        end>
+      ControlCollection = <>
+      RowCollection = <
+        item
+          Value = 16.666666666666660000
+        end
+        item
+          Value = 16.666666666666660000
+        end
+        item
+          Value = 16.666666666666660000
+        end
+        item
+          Value = 16.666666666666660000
+        end
+        item
+          Value = 16.666666666666660000
+        end
+        item
+          Value = 16.666666666666660000
+        end>
+    end
+    ```
+    - Press Alt+F12 to return to the Design View
-8. Select *panelInput* in the Structure tree.
+9. Select *panelInput* in the Structure tree.
 Search the Palette and add a **TButton** to *panelInput*.
 Copy that button and paste until there are **24 buttons**.
 Select the buttons in the Structure tree and drag-and-drop over *GridPanelLayout1* to add them to the grid.
-9. Select *Form1* in the Structure tree.
+10. Select *Form1* in the Structure tree.
 Search the Palette and add a **TStyleBook** to *Form1*.
+11. Set the **StyleBook** property of *Form1* in the Object Inspector to ***StyleBook1***.

-After adding all the components, *Form1* should look like the Windows 10 calculator without any button labels or styles.
+After adding all the components, *Form1* should look *roughly* like the Windows 10 calculator without any button labels, styles, or correct sizes.

 ### Button Configuration
 1. Select all the buttons (click the top button in the Structure tree, hold Shift, click the bottom button).
 Adjust their properties in the Object Inspector:
     - Align = Client
 2. For each button in the grid, change the button's *name* and *caption*.
 Make sure to make each button mirror the Windows 10 calculator button location.
 Some buttons use unicode symbols for their caption.
+From top-left to bottom-right:
+    - btnPercent, %
+    - btnCE, CE
+    - btnClear, C
+    - btnBackspace, «
+    - btnReciprocal, 1/x
+    - btnSquare, x^2
+    - btnSquareRoot, 2√x
+    - btnDivide, ÷
+    - btn7, 7
+    - btn8, 8
+    - btn9, 9
+    - btnMultiply, ✕
+    - btn4, 4
+    - btn5, 5
+    - btn6, 6
-    - btn0, 0
+    - btnSubtract, -
     - btn1, 1
     - btn2, 2
     - btn3, 3
-    - btn4, 4
-    - btn5, 5
-    - btn6, 6
-    - btn7, 7
-    - btn8, 8
-    - btn9, 9
     - btnAdd, ＋
-    - btnBackspace, «
     - btnChangeSign, + / -
-    - btnClear, C
+    - btn0, 0
     - btnDecimal, .
-    - btnDivide, ÷
     - btnEquals, =
-    - btnMultiply, ✕
-    - btnReciprocal, 1/x
-    - btnSquare, x^2
-    - btnSquareRoot, 2√x
-    - btnSubtract, -

     Once complete, the Structure Tree and *Form1* should look like this (without the button colors):
     ![Calculator button layout](buttonLayout1.PNG)